thurban/weathermap/README.md

 The location of backgrounds and object images has changed!
 The upgrade script will attempt to move these backgrounds and images to the new locations, but you may have some cleanup to do especially if you customized the locations.

+IMPORTANT NOTE: Additionally, in this version, you will not be able to install this plugin if you have not copies config.php.dist to config.php and properly created the output and config directories.
+It is highly suggested that they be set to a location outside of the Cacti Web Root.
+They must also be owned by the web-server.

 WARNING: Before upgrading make ensure the poller account can move config file images into into the plugins various images directories.
 Fail to do so